 Is there an age limit for running the river and how does it work?

-Yes, Teton Whitewater has an age limit of 6 years old for Whitewater trips and 4 years old for Scenic trips.
+Yes, Teton Whitewater has an age limit of 6 years old for Jackson Hole whitewater rafting trips and 4 years old for Scenic Snake River float trips.
 For Whitewater trips only, please note that if water levels rise (usually beginning in May, as temperatures increase and snow melts and potentially lasting as late as July), that this age limit can change.
 Starting at 6 years old the age limit can increase to 8, 10, or even up to 12 depending on the water level.